hefroy/aws-iot-fleetwise-edge/docs/dev-guide/edge-agent-dev-guide.md

 a campaign is active, it is deployed from the cloud to the target vehicles via a push mechanism.
 AWS IoT FleetWise Edge Agent software uses the underlying collection schemes to acquire sensor data from the vehicle network.
 It applies the inspection rules and uploads the data back to AWS IoT FleetWise data plane.
-The data plane persists collected data in the OEM’s AWS Account; the account can then be used to analyse the data.
+The data plane persists collected data in the OEM's AWS Account; the account can then be used to analyse the data.

 ### Software Layers